paganini2008/jellyfish/README.md

 ## Modules

 ####  jellyfish-console
-An independent  web application for collecting log data and monitoring metrics data and  realtime display log items and HTTP API statistic result.
+*An independent  web application for collecting log data and monitoring metrics data from other applications,  displaying log items and HTTP API statistic result in real-time.*

 #### jellyfish-http-spring-boot-starter
-Client APIs provided for  making current application quietly send monitoring data packet to remote Jellyfish console.
-The data packet contains some monitoring metrics like http-request-time, http-request-concurrency,http-response-status-code
+*Client APIs provided for  making current application quietly send monitoring data packet to remote Jellyfish console.
+The data packet contains some monitoring metrics like http-request-time, http-request-concurrency,http-response-status-code*

 **Install**